square/square-connect-go-sdk/swagger/docs/SubscriptionsApi.md

 > ListSubscriptionEventsResponse ListSubscriptionEvents(ctx, subscriptionId, optional)
 ListSubscriptionEvents

 Lists all events for a specific subscription.
-In the current implementation, only `START_SUBSCRIPTION` and `STOP_SUBSCRIPTION` (when the subscription was canceled) events are returned.

 ### Required Parameters